astegmaier/graph-playground/README.md

 3. Go to the root folder and run:
     ```
-    dotnet run
-    ```
-    This will host the site using the ASP.NET Core runtime at https://localhost:5001.
-Alternatively, you can use the Angular CLI development server to host the site at http://localhost:4200 by navigating to the `ClientApp` folder and running:
-    ```
     ng serve
     ```
+    This will use the Angular CLI development server to host the site at http://localhost:4200.